Tutankhamun: Contents

+Tutankhamun's tomb is the only royal tomb in the Valley of the Kings found in near-intact condition.
 There were 5,398 items found in the tomb, including a solid gold coffin, face mask, thrones, archery bows, trumpets, a lotus chalice, two Imiut fetishes, gold toe stalls, furniture, food, wine, sandals, and fresh linen underwear.
 Howard Carter took 10 years to catalog the items.
-Recent analysis suggests a dagger recovered from the tomb had an iron blade made from a meteorite; study of artifacts of the time including other artifacts from Tutankhamun's tomb could provide valuable insights into metalworking technologies around the Mediterranean at the time.
+Analysis from the 1960s onwards suggests a dagger recovered from the tomb had an iron blade made from a meteorite; study of artifacts of the time including other artifacts from Tutankhamun's tomb could provide valuable insights into metalworking technologies around the Mediterranean at the time.
+Complete study of the iron artefacts from the tomb (besides the blade of a richly decorated golden dagger, small iron chisel blades set into wooden handles, an Eye of Horus amulet, and a miniature headrest) demonstrated that all were made of similar material.
+Only in 2022, a complex technological and material study of the Tutankhamun's mask was published.
 Many of Tutankhamun's burial goods show signs of being adapted for his use after being originally made for earlier owners, probably Smenkhkare or Neferneferuaten or both.
+The golden Nut pectoral (Carter no. 261p1) or (Cairo JE61944) was reused for the funeral of Tutankhamun.
+Marc Gabolde successfully demonstrated that the original cartouches reinscribed on the pectoral with Tutankhamun's nomen and prenomen were those of Neferneferuaten with the variation of Ankhkheperure-Mery-Waenre and Neferneferuaten-Akhetenhies “One Who is Beneficial for Her Husband,” proving Neferneferuaten was a female king who was at the same time the wife of Akhenaten.
+Traces of the cartouches of Neferneferuaten were also identified underneath the cartouches of Tutankhamun on the four miniature golden canopic coffins [of the Boy King]."

 On 4 November 2007, 85 years to the day after Carter's discovery, Tutankhamun's mummy was placed on display in his underground tomb at Luxor, when the linen-wrapped mummy was removed from its golden sarcophagus to a climate-controlled glass box.
 The case was designed to prevent the heightened rate of decomposition caused by the humidity and warmth from tourists visiting the tomb.
-In 2009, the tomb was closed for restoration by the Ministry of antiquities and the Getty Conservation Institute.
+In 2009, the tomb was closed for restoration by the Ministry of Antiquities and the Getty Conservation Institute.
 While the closure was originally planned for five years to restore the walls affected by humidity, the Egyptian revolution of 2011 set the project back.
-The tomb re-opened in February 2019.
+The tomb reopened in February 2019.